-'Ireland not thinking beyond Scotland' - Sexton
+Ireland not thinking beyond Scotland - Sexton

 Ireland's opening victories over Romania and Tonga in Pool B were followed by that hard-earned win over the Springboks in an enthralling game in Paris.

-Yet, despite defeating the defending champions, rugby's top-ranked nation could still be denied a spot in the knock-out stages by the Scots.
+Yet, despite defeating the defending champions, rugby's top-ranked nation could still be denied a spot in the knockout stages by the Scots.

-Experienced fly-half Sexton, who has suffered last-eight exits at his previous three World Cups, admits his side cannot get ahead of themselves.
+Experienced fly-half Sexton, who has suffered last-eight exits at his previous three World Cups, says his side cannot get ahead of themselves.

 "Now it's all about Scotland.
 We're not thinking about anything beyond that.